-(in)courage was founded in 2009 by DaySpring (the Christian products subsidiary of Hallmark Cards, Inc.), as two employees, Holley Gerth and Stephanie Bryant, had a vision to create an “online home for the hearts of women”.
+(in)courage was founded in 2009 by DaySpring (the Christian products subsidiary of Hallmark Cards, Inc.), as two employees, Holley Gerth and Stephanie Bryant, had the vision to create an “online home for the hearts of women”.
 With the support of DaySpring, (in)courage launched as the first contributor site of its kind, publishing devotions and Jesus-centered stories seven days a week.
 The (in) in our name means that we are in Christ, connected, and in community with each other.
 From all of this comes true courage.

 We like to think of (in)courage as a virtual living room.
 Here, you can come just the way you are.
 We don’t show up with platitudes or tidy bows, just our real stories – beauty and growth and shattered bits together.
 We come with open arms and listening ears for those who are willing to give voice to their doubts and struggles.
 We grapple together over issues we can’t easily solve.
 Together, we feel less alone, and we embrace learning from experiences unlike our own.
 Above all, we point one another to the hope of Jesus – which makes all the difference.